-2) Starvation: Known as the Minnesota starvation experiment [64], a group of volunteers were subjected to starvation for six months.
+- 2) Starvation: Known as the Minnesota starvation experiment [112], a group of volunteers were subjected to starvation for six months.
 Starvation caused them to become progressively silent, immobile and apathetic.
-Trivial incidents annoyed them, they complained of tiredness, muscle soreness, cramps, depression, dizziness, lack of ambition, moodiness, a feeling of being aged, loss of libido and they became sensitive to noise.
+Trivial incidents annoyed them.
+They complained of tiredness, muscle soreness, cramps, depression, dizziness, lack of ambition, moodiness, a feeling of being aged, loss of libido and they became sensitive to noise.
 Their visual acuity was decreased only a little at high illumination but their auditory acuity for every sound frequency improved and their intellect was unaffected.
-Psychologically, they developed an overwhelming preoccupation with food and became introverted.

-3) Asch, Milgram and Stanford experiments: Solomon Asch conducted a conformity experiment where he noted that 75 percent of the test subjects decided to agree with a group's opinions, even if the group deliberately took wrong decisions, the individual knew it was wrong and the individual was under no pressure to agree with the group [70].
+Psychologically, they developed an overwhelming preoccupation with food and became introverted. - 3) Asch, Milgram and Stanford experiments: Solomon Asch conducted a conformity experiment where he noted that 75% of his test subjects decided to agree with a group's opinions, even if the group deliberately took wrong decisions, the individual knew it was wrong and the individual was under no pressure to agree with the group [113].
 Similarly, the Milgram conformity experiment showed that volunteers from all walks of life were willing to give electric shocks to a person, just because an authority figure told them it was alright.
 Only 14 of the 40 people eventually dared to disobey, but the remaining 26 obeyed.
 This demonstrated that obedience is a psychological mechanism linking political purpose and individual action.
-It creates a binding factor which results in adherence to authority to such an extent that it overrides training in ethics, sympathy and moral conduct [9].
-In the Stanford prison experiment, people who were granted authority, were willing to humiliate, create disparity and physically abuse the people they had authority over [117].
+It creates a binding factor which results in adherence to authority to such an extent that it overrides training in ethics, sympathy and moral conduct [114].
+In the Stanford prison experiment, people who were granted authority, were willing to humiliate, create disparity and physically abuse the people they had authority over [115].

+4) Anomalies:

-4) Anomalies: 1.
-Certain people are born with insensitivity to pain, due to mutations in the SCN9A gene [93].
-2. Deja vu is negatively correlated with age, and occurs more in people with greater amount of a variety of experiences in life [41].
-3. The manner in which cognitive illusions, auditory hallucinations, psychosis, photosensitive epilepsy and druginduced-hallucinations manifest themselves, provide various clues into how the brain compensates for chemical imbalances or incomplete or fast-paced sensory inputs.
-4. Anosognosia patients lack the ability to identify deficits in their bodily function [91].
-5. The fact that humans think of what would happen after they die, could provide clues to the physical basis of cognition.
-6. Dreams do not always follow a logical pattern, and this creative process of the brain is evident in how pleasure is derived from cartoons, jokes, poems and story-telling.
-7. In an experiment, people who could identify a penny and had seen a penny multiple times for many years, could not recall the exact details of a penny from memory [87].
-8. Animals do not ask questions [61].
+- Certain people are born with an insensitivity to pain, due to mutations in the SCN9A gene [116]. - Deja vu is negatively correlated with age, and occurs more in people with a variety of experiences in life [117]. - The manner in which cognitive illusions, auditory hallucinations, psychosis, photosensitive epilepsy and druginduced-hallucinations manifest themselves, provide various clues into how the brain compensates for chemical imbalances or incomplete or fast-paced sensory inputs. - Anosognosia patients lack the ability to identify deficits in their bodily function [118]. - The fact that humans think of how they would exist after they die, could provide clues to the physical basis of cognition. - Dreams do not always follow a logical pattern, and this creative process of the brain is evident in how pleasure is derived from cartoons, jokes, poems and story-telling.

+- In an experiment, people who used pennies for many years were unable to recall the exact details of a penny from memory [119]. - Animals do not ask questions [120].